rollbear/trompeloeil/docs/FAQ.md

 ### <A name="move_constructible"/> Q. Why are mock objects not move constructible?

-Because a move is potentially dangerous in non-obvious ways.
+**A.** Because a move is potentially dangerous in non-obvious ways.
 If a mock object is moved, the actions associated with an expectation ([**`.WITH()`**](reference.md/#WITH), [**`.SIDE_EFFECT()`**](reference.md/#SIDE_EFFECT),